Artem7-ops/MyProjects/CheatEngine/Roblox/GravHack/README.txt

 ---------------------------------------------------------------------------------------
 When you open cheat table in cheat engine(ByGay CE), go to Table > UDF1 > Restore and show If it ask to execute script, click yes.
 When gui will appear, click on them, go to your experience, configure mod menu and click scan.
+Make own config if configs from "game configs for mod menu" don't work.